ronaldoussoren/pyobjc/pyobjc/Examples/AppKit/PackageManager/ReadMe.txt

 - You can have a list of favorite databases

-- The scroll-list doesn't scroll back automaticly ;-)
+- The scroll-list doesn't scroll back automatically ;-)

 Building
 --------